Mati, Davao Oriental: Climate

+Mati features a tropical rainforest climate with copious amounts of rainfall throughout the course of the year.
+There is no pronounced dry season, but it has very pronounced maximum rain from May to July, with June being the wettest month of the year, experiencing 28 days of rain.

+The temperature is constant throughout the year.
+Mati's average yearly rainfall is just over 2,109 mm (83.1 in).
+February is the driest month of the year, with only 18 rainy days and 141 mm (5.6 in) of precipitation.
+The average high temperature is 30 °C (85 °F), and the average low temperature is 23 °C (74 °F).
+The coolest month is July, with 95.2% of all the days of the month having a temperature below 30 °C, and the hottest month is April, with only 62.9% of all the days of the month having a temperature below 30 °C.

 Demographics

-Mati is the fifth largest city/municipality in Davao Region, after Davao City, Tagum, Panabo, and Digos.
+Mati is the fifth most populous city in Davao Region, after Davao City, Tagum, Panabo, and Digos.

-Ethnicity and Languages
+Ethnicity and languages

 Cebuano is the most widely spoken language and the corresponding ethnicity (which includes the Boholano subgroup) accounts for 71.55% of the total household population according to a 2000 census.
 Mandaya ranks second with 12.74%, followed by Kalagan with 6.87%.
+In addition, the Mati dialect of the Northern Sama is also used by the sea gypsy population in the coastal areas.
 Most residents of Mati are descendants of migrants from the Visayas who came for employment opportunities in logging, mining, farming, fishing, trading and teaching.

+Bikol Sentral is also spoken in parts of Barangay Dahican nearest the Subangan Museum.

 Religion

-Roman Catholicism is the major religious group, comprising the 80% of the total population.
-Islam comes in second with 8 percent, Iglesia Ni Cristo comes in third comprising with 6 percent.
-A small number of believers of other Christian groups like the United Church of Christ and Seventh Day Adventist are in the city as well.
+Roman Catholicism is the major religion in the city, comprising 80% of the total population.
+Islam comes in second with 8%.
+Other Christian denominations, like the Iglesia ni Cristo, the Church of Jesus Christ of Latter-day Saints, the United Church of Christ, Seventh-day Adventists, and other various protestant churches, are in the city as well.

 The Cathedral of San Nicolas de Tolentino is the center of Diocese of Mati under the jurisdiction of Roman Catholic Archdiocese of Davao.
-Two parishes are in Mati: one in the town center and one in Barangay Dawan.
+Two parishes are in Mati: one in the downtown and one in Barangay Dawan.

 Economy

-This region is linked to the markets of Mindanao, Malaysia and Indonesia.
-Most of the local people rely on agriculture and agro-industries for a living.
-Exports include bananas, pineapples, coconuts and fish.
-Because of its tropical nature and beaches, tourism is a rapidly growing business.
-Mining is also a contributor to the city's economy, due to the large deposits of copper in the city outskirts.